How much does a good e-bike cost?

 How far will e-bikes go on a charge?

-That depends on the terrain, the weight of the rider, the power mode you're using, and the bike itself.
+That depends on the terrain, the weight of the rider, the power mode you're using, and the size of the battery.
 Most bikes we carry will travel on average about 40 miles on a charge.
 If you're riding up hills all day, maybe less.
 On flat ground, maybe more.
+Many manufacturers also offer extended range batteries if you need more mileage.

 Are you required to wear a helmet?